docQodly/docs/docs/language/DataClassClass.md

 *	Parameters must be passed through the **args** property (object) of the *querySettings* parameter.
 *	The formula receives this **args** object as a **$1** parameter.

-This small code shows the principles of how parameter are passed to methods:
+this small code shows the principles of how parameter are passed to methods:

 ```qs
  settings=newObject("args",newObject("exclude","-")) //args object to pass parameters